OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Invalidate sessions after logout or expiration

-- Use secure tokens (JWT with short expiration)
+- Use secure tokens (JWT with short expiration, refresh token rotation)

 A08:2025 - Software and Data Integrity Failures (Unchanged)